gambiolo/gambiolo/README.md

 - 📷 nor art /

--  ( ͡° ͜ʖ ͡°) but we surely interested in COSMO-TECHNICS.
+-  ( ͡° ͜ʖ ͡°) but we surely we're into [publishing](https://elpaquetedigitanne.substack.com/) < subscribe to ''el paquete Digitanne''